Different Mattress Types Guide

 Quality sleep is important for us all, regardless of age.

-But it’s extra important for older adults, since studies show poor sleep quality and not getting enough sleep are linked with a higher risk of impaired physical function and disability in older adults.
+For older adults, studies show poor sleep quality and not getting enough sleep are linked with a higher risk of impaired physical function and disability.

 One important factor in getting good sleep is having the right mattress.
 There are many different mattress types available, and it can take time to decide which to choose.
 A good mattress should provide support and comfort to relieve common issues like joint pain and back problems, and investing in the right mattress type can significantly improve your sleep quality.
 But there are so many different types—the best mattress for side sleepers is not the same as the best mattress for back pain, and it’s important to consider your needs when choosing a new mattress.